Aravind-Jalda/interview-prep/Terraform/terraform-q&a.md

 ---

 ## 1. What is Terraform?
-Terraform is an Infrastructure as Code (IaC) tool used to create and manage infrastructure using code...
+Terraform is an Infrastructure as Code (IaC) tool used to create and manage infrastructure using code.

 ---